SUBPART F. OFFICIAL MISCONDUCT AND

 A. Malfeasance in office is committed when any public officer or public employee

-(1) Intentionally refuse or fail to perform any duty lawfully required of him, as such
+(1) Intentionally refuses or fails to perform any duty lawfully required of him, as

-(2) Intentionally perform any such duty in an unlawful manner; or
+(2) Intentionally performs any such duty in an unlawful manner, including violating

-(3) Knowingly permit any other public officer or public employee, under his
+(3) Knowingly permits any other public officer or public employee, under his

 authority, to intentionally refuse or fail to perform any duty lawfully required of him, or to

-perform any such duty in an unlawful manner; or
+perform any such duty in an unlawful manner.

-(4) Willfully and knowingly subject any person to the deprivation of any right,
+(4) Willfully and knowingly subjects any person to the deprivation of any right,

 privilege, or immunity secured or protected by the United States Constitution and laws, if